GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ```

 ![plot of chunk seasonphase1](figure/seasonphase1-1.png)
+In the above figure, the shaded region represents a 95% interval for the best
+correlation expected of 'random' data (i.e. a random sample of the original
+data with an optimized offset).
+Correlations outside the shaded interval are
+unlikely to occur at random, and are intepreted as reflecting true seasonal
+non-stationarity.

+Below we will make each storm summary statistic dependent on the seasonal
+variable.
+For wave direction, the mean annual SOI value will also be treated.
-Recall also that relationships between mean annual SOI and storm wave direction
+Recall that relationships between mean annual SOI and storm wave direction
 were established earlier (
 [../preprocessing/extract_storm_events.md](../preprocessing/extract_storm_events.md),
 [statistical_model_storm_timings.md](statistical_model_storm_timings.md) ).
 We
 also found relationships between mean annual SOI and the rate of storms, and
 MSL, which were treated in those sections (using the non-homogeneous poisson
 process model, and the STL decomposition, respectively).

-Below we will make each storm summary statistic dependent on the seasonal
-variable.
-For wave direction, the mean annual SOI value will also be treated.
+Therefore, the latter
+relationships are not treated in the section below, but they are included in
+the overall model.

 # **Step 3: Model the distribution of each storm summary statistic, dependent on season (and mean annual SOI for wave direction)**

+In this section we model the distribution of each storm summary statistic, and
+then make it conditional on the seasonal variable (and on mean annual SOI in
+the case of wave direction only).

+The distributions of `hsig`, `duration` and `tideResid` are initially modelled
+as extreme value mixture distributions.
+The distributions of `dir` and
+`steepness` are initially modelled using non-parametric smoothing (based on the
+log-spline method).

+## Hsig

 **Below we fit an extreme value mixture model to Hsig, using maximum
 likelihood.** The model has a GPD upper tail, and a gamma lower tail.